9001/copyparty/README.md

 ## hiding from google

-tell search engines you dont wanna be indexed,  either using the good old [robots.txt](https://www.robotstxt.org/robotstxt.html) or through copyparty settings:
+tell search engines you don't wanna be indexed,  either using the good old [robots.txt](https://www.robotstxt.org/robotstxt.html) or through copyparty settings:

 * `--no-robots` adds HTTP (`X-Robots-Tag`) and HTML (`<meta>`) headers with `noindex, nofollow` globally
 * volflag `[...]:c,norobots` does the same thing for that single volume